 Give your wiper blades a once-over

-Yes, we’re verging into common sense territory here, but it’s always good to have a reminder since cars have approximately one billion parts that need checking every so often.
+Yes, we’re verging into common sense territory here with some of these driving tips, but it’s always good to have a reminder since cars have approximately one billion parts that need checking every so often.
 Given that autumn brings with it some unsavoury weather, your wiper blades need to be in a fit state to ensure that you’ve got perfect vision throughout.
 Remember, if you can’t see, you can’t (and shouldn’t) drive.

 You should replace your wiper blades if needed.
 The rubber that sits against the screen shouldn’t be frayed or split, and the wipers should clear the screen without smearing.
 A streak-free clean of the windscreen means they’re doing just fine.